ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect11.md

 #Topics

-* Passing structs to functions by value, by reference and by address
 * Creating arrays of structs
-* Passing arrays of structs to functions
+* Passing arrays of structs to functions (revist passing arrays to functions)
+* A first look at dynamic memory allocation
+* The hows and whys of creating data on the stack vs. heap
+* Dynamic arrays
+* Contrast arrays of ints and arrays of structs
+* Review of homework 10
+* Dynamic memory pitfalls: memory leaks (how to avoid and detect (valgrind))